guprobr/WakkaQt/readme.md

 This software is currently in Alpha stage for developers to test.
 Help requested: for Windows and MacOS tests.
 NOTE: *gStreamer is mandatory on all platforms*.

 *WARNING*:  Latest ubuntu "realtime" kernel 6.8 seems unstable; "low-latency" and the usual "generic" seems fine.

 # WakkaQt - Karaoke App

 WakkaQt is a karaoke application built with C++ and Qt6, designed to record vocals over a video/audio track and mix them into a rendered file.
 This app features webcam recording, YouTube video downloading, real-time sound visualization, and post-recording video rendering with FFmpeg.
 It automatically does some masterization on the vocal tracks.
-It also uses an AutoTuner LADSPA plugin for smoothing the results, with pitch shift/correction and formant preservation.
+It also uses an AutoTuner LADSPA plugin for smoothing the results, Tom Baran's AutoTalent, with pitch shift/correction and formant preservation.
+On Windows it uses TalentedHack LV2 plugin to accomplish this.

 ## Features